Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic/readme.md

 - Use the USB micro-A/B "TARGET USB" connector (D200) to connect the USB Device to the USB Host PC.
 - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - Press the switch SW0 to trigger communication from the USB Device to the USB Host.

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board

+- Use the USB micro-B "USB DEVICE" connector (J102) to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).
+- Press the switch SW0 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_7"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)